My Millennial Marriage:: Praying For The O!

 Writing this series has taught me so much.
 I have lifted up your prayer requests with tears in my eyes, knowing that there are many marriages out there that are hurting so bad.
 The series has also taught me so much about my own marriage.
 Many times a post wouldn’t get written because it is unfair for me not to practice what I’m preaching.

 Today, I just wanted to take the time to wrap up a few thoughts that were still lingering on my heart.
 And no judgement please, because most of those thoughts just happen to be about sex.
 I still have so many other topics to cover, but a great marriage has to have great sex.
 So go ahead and exit my blog or go grab a cup of coffee, maybe even a glass of wine, because its all about SEX today ladies.

 Sex is a topic that always baffles me.
 How can one activity be so amazing and earth shaking, yet it’s also the most awkward experience to participate in.
 Maybe it’s just me.
 But I will say, after I stopped overthinking it and realized that God designed sex with a purpose showing my husband affection became much easier.

 “An unaffectionate wife can never be a wife a husband adores.”
 Julie Gordon, Wife School

 “Therefore a man shall leave his father and his mother and hold fast to his wife, and they shall become one flesh.”

 No, marriage isn’t solely about sex, but it is the framework.
 From the start, God had planned for us to become one flesh.
-Sex seems to be the obvious way that two become one, where you create an unbreakable bond with your spouse.
+Sex, seems to be the obvious way that two become one, and an optimum way to create an unbreakable bond with your spouse.
 This is the bond/framework that is going to support your marriage through the times of happiness and sadness, because sex is the one thing that gives both men and women the feeling of being wanted and loved.